You are now in the main content area

 Strategic Research Plan

-The 2020-2025 Strategic Research Plan, opens in new window articulates the Toronto Metropolitan University’s key themes that represent our strategic strengths and reflect the diverse scholarly, research and creative activity (SRC) that is taking place across the institution.
+The (PDF file) 2020-2025 Strategic Research Plan (opens in new window) articulates the Toronto Metropolitan University’s key themes that represent our strategic strengths and reflect the diverse scholarly, research and creative activity (SRC) that is taking place across the institution.
 The six strategic themes outlined below highlight where the university is driving SRC intensity, impact, and excellence and the ways in which our SRC community addresses complex problems that demand bold and creative solutions.

 With our collective future tied to climate change and the fate of cities, the health of our urban environments relies on innovative solutions to complex and often interlinked social, economic, political, environmental, cultural, and technological challenges.

 Increasingly, democratic states and institutions are facing a combination of external and internal challenges.
 These challenges and their intersections are taken on by our faculty.